ArmanKabiri/Word-level-Language-Model-enhanced-by-subword-knowledge/README.md

 ##### Note:Test Script is not complete yet.
 Character support is not added yet.

-![Train and Dev Loss Plot after 6 epochs on 100mb wikipedia corpus](loss.png) Fig.1 Train and Dev Loss Plot after 6 epochs on 100mb wikipedia corpus
+![Train and Dev Loss Plot after 6 epochs on 100mb wikipedia corpus](loss.png) Fig.1 Train and Dev Loss Plot after 6 epochs on 100mb wikipedia dump

 #### Feel free to contribute to this model.